 - Personal preferences: While societal attitudes toward divorce have changed greatly over the past few decades, many people still see it as a stigma and prefer the route of a negotiated separation.

 - Continuing to share in your spouse’s Social Security credits: The Social Security Administration takes the position that if you are legally married to the worker, all of the rules regarding spouse’s benefits apply, even though the couple is estranged and living apart.

 - Remaining on a spouse’s health insurance: When one spouse is dependent on the other’s medical insurance to treat a major illness, this can be of paramount importance.

-- Residency requirement: In Arizona, you must be a resident of the state for 90 days before you can bring a dissolution of marriage action.
+- Residency requirement: In Arizona, you must be a resident of the state for 90 days before you can bring an action for dissolution of marriage.
 There are no residency requirements for filing a petition for legal separation.

-Contact the sophisticated, compassionate and understanding Tucson legal separation attorneys at Dorris Law Group for a free, no-obligation evaluation of whether legal separation is right for you.
-Call us at 520-622-4866 today.
+Contact the sophisticated, compassionate, and understanding Tucson legal separation attorneys at Dorris Law Group for a free, no-obligation legal advice evaluation as to whether legal separation is right for you.
+Call us at 520-622-4866 today!